medavox/Skeleton-Bones/README.md

 # Resources
 </div>

-For a more thorough guides and descriptions please look at the following links:
+For more thorough guides and descriptions please look at the following links:

 [**Skeleton**](./docs/elements/SKELETON.md) Contains information about skeletons and their properties